Lionel Shriver: Fiction

 In 2009, Shriver donated the short story "Long Time, No See" to Oxfam's "Ox-Tales" project, four collections of UK stories written by 38 authors.
 Her story was published in the Fire collection.
 Shriver's next novel, So Much for That, was published on March 2, 2010.
 In this novel, Shriver presents a biting criticism of the U.S. health care system.
 It was named as a finalist for the National Book Award in fiction.
 Her next work, The New Republic, was published in 2012.
 It had existed since 1998, but had failed to find a publisher at the time.
 Her 2013 book, Big Brother: A Novel, was inspired by the morbid obesity of one of her brothers.

-In 2014 Shriver won the BBC National Short Story Award for her story Kilifi Creek.
+In 2014, Shriver won the BBC National Short Story Award for her story "Kilifi Creek".

 The Mandibles: A Family, 2029–2047, published in May 2016, is an "acid satire" set in a near future in which the United States is unable to repay its national debt and Mexico has built a wall on its northern border to keep out US citizens trying to escape with their savings.
 Members of the moneyed Mandible family must contend with disappointment and struggle to survive after losing the inheritance on which they had been counting.

-Shriver's most recent novel, Mania, described in The Observer as "novel about a cancelled lecturer in a parallel dystopia that prizes ignorance", was published by Borough Press in 2024.
+Shriver's 2024 novel, Mania, described in The Observer as a "novel about a cancelled lecturer in a parallel dystopia that prizes ignorance", was published by Borough Press in 2024.
+Her 2026 novel, A Better Life, deals with an overwhelmed immigration processing system in New York City.